ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 Do not change the button position, as this may make it harder for zoom users to use the component.

-### Inline layout
+### Designing with the inline layout

-You should add no more than 3 fields to the inline layout (not including the 'remove' button).
+You should add no more than 3 fields to the inline layout (the 'remove' button is extra).
 This ensures that the component is easy to use.
 The layout follows the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system), which cannot contain more than 4 fields.

 You can only add the following components to the inline layout: